swyftstore/swyft-app-android-sdk-read-me/README.md

 ## Webhooks

-Ontop of the Swyft Client SDK we have a pair of webhooks that you can choose to integrate with.
+Swyft offers a pair of webhooks that you can choose to integrate with along with the SDK.
 The webhooks can alert you eachtime one of your users begin a session with a Swyft Vision Cabinet, as well as once the session ends and its transaction details.
 If you wish to intgrate with the Swyft Vision Cabinet webhooks below are the payloads you can expect once you supply Swyft with your end points.

 <a name="webhookBegins"/>